greggelong/senseTalkArduino/README.md

 distanceTalk is using pin 5 for trig and pin 6 for echo

+distanceTalk is based on code from the talkie examble but has been changed to use a different distance library and adding more warnings

 all sketches using the talkie library are using pin 3 and 11 for audio output.